sayyamsingla/Crossfade/README.md

 # Crossfade

 Crossfade is a social app for people who care about music.
-You connect your Spotify account, and the app pulls your top tracks, top artists, and top genres to build a profile of your taste.
-From there you can follow other users, see a compatibility score that measures how closely your music taste overlaps with theirs, comment on and like each other's playlists, and see a feed of what the people you follow are doing.
+You log in with Spotify, and it pulls your top tracks, top artists, and top genres to build a profile of your taste.
+From there you can follow other users, get a compatibility score against them, comment on and like each other's playlists, and check a feed of what the people you follow are doing.

-The idea behind the project was to build something that actually needed a real backend, not just a CRUD app.
-Compatibility scoring needed an actual algorithm instead of a simple lookup.
-Syncing Spotify data needed retry handling and rate limiting because Spotify's API can reject requests.
-Repeated profile lookups needed caching so the database wasn't hit on every request.
-A feed of follow, comment, and like events needed something that could handle events without blocking the request that triggered them.
-Those requirements are what shaped the backend design below.

-## Why this exists

-Most portfolio projects are simple enough that a single service and a single database table can handle everything.
-This project was built specifically to avoid that.
-Every piece of infrastructure here (Redis, Kafka, OAuth2, a custom caching layer) was added because a real requirement needed it, not because it looks good on a resume.
-The sections below explain what each piece is doing and why it's there.

 ## Tech stack

-- **Backend:** Java, Spring Boot, Spring Data JPA, Spring Security
+- Backend: Java, Spring Boot, Spring Data JPA, Spring Security
-- **Database:** MySQL
+- Database: MySQL
-- **Caching:** Caffeine (in memory) and Redis (shared, persists across restarts)
+- Caching: Caffeine (in memory) and Redis (shared, survives restarts)
-- **Messaging:** Kafka
+- Messaging: Kafka
-- **Auth:** Spotify OAuth2
+- Auth: Spotify OAuth2
-- **Frontend:** Plain HTML, CSS, and JavaScript with no framework or build step
+- Frontend: plain HTML, CSS, and JavaScript, no framework, no build step

 ## Architecture overview

 ### Data model

-The schema is built with Spring Data JPA across 20 entities.
-Most many to many relationships (playlist tracks, a user's top artists, a user's top tracks) are modeled as their own entities with composite keys instead of plain join tables, because each of those relationships carries its own data like rank or track position, not just a link between two rows.
+The schema runs across 20 JPA entities.
+Seven of them are junction tables built with `@IdClass` instead of a generated id: `Follow` (follower id plus followee id), `PlaylistTrack` (playlist plus track plus position), `UserTopArtist` and `UserTopTrack` (user plus artist or track plus rank), `UserTopGenre` (user plus genre name plus percentage), and `CommentLike`/`PlaylistLike` (comment or playlist plus user).
+Rank and position needed somewhere to live, so those relationships became entities instead of plain join tables.

-A few relationships needed two separate foreign keys to the same entity instead of one.
-A follow has a follower and a followee, and those are two different users playing two different roles in the same row.
-A comment has an author and a recipient for the same reason.
-Modeling these as a single ambiguous relationship would have made the two roles impossible to tell apart.
+`Follow` and `Comment` each carry two foreign keys to `User` instead of one.
+A follow has a follower and a followee, and a comment has an author and a recipient, and those are two different roles on the same row.
+Collapsing that into a single relationship would make it impossible to tell which user is which.

-Fields that can be computed from existing data, like a user's follower count or a playlist's track count, are not stored as columns.
-They're computed at query time so there's no risk of that number drifting out of sync with the rows it's counting.
+Derived fields like a user's follower count, following count, and a playlist's track count aren't columns. `ProfileService` computes them at read time so they can't drift out of sync with the rows they're counting.

 ### Authentication

-Login happens through Spotify OAuth2, handled by Spring Security.
-On a user's first login, the app creates a local user record and links it to their Spotify account, so every user in the system maps back to a real Spotify identity.
-Access and refresh tokens are stored in MySQL instead of in memory, so a user doesn't have to log in again if the server restarts.
+Login goes through Spotify OAuth2 via Spring Security. `SpotifyOAuth2UserService` handles provisioning: on first login it looks up the Spotify user id, and if there's no match, it creates a local `User` row right there. `CrossfadeOAuth2User` wraps the raw OAuth2 user object and carries the local user id alongside it, so the rest of the app can go from a Spotify identity to a local one without an extra lookup.

+Tokens don't sit in Spring's default in-memory client service. `OAuth2ClientConfig` swaps in `JdbcOAuth2AuthorizedClientService`, which persists access and refresh tokens in MySQL, so a server restart doesn't force everyone to log back in.

 ### Caching

-Profile lookups, top tracks, top artists, and playlists are all read far more often than they're written, so those endpoints are cached.
-Caching runs in two tiers.
-The first tier is Caffeine, an in memory cache that's extremely fast but disappears if the server restarts.
-The second tier is Redis, which is slower than in memory access but holds onto data across restarts.
-A read checks Caffeine first, falls back to Redis on a miss, and if Redis has the value, it gets written back into Caffeine so the next read is fast again.
-This means a server restart doesn't force every user's data to be rebuilt from the database from scratch.
+`userProfile`, `topTracks`, `topArtists`, `topGenres`, `playlists`, and `playlistTracks` all go through a two-tier cache manager, `TwoLevelCacheManager`.
+Caffeine sits in front as L1: in memory, fast, gone on restart.
+Redis sits behind it as L2, serialized with `GenericJacksonJsonRedisSerializer` with default typing turned on, so a read comes back as the actual DTO instead of a `LinkedHashMap`.
+A lookup checks L1 first, falls back to L2 on a miss, and writes that value back into L1 so the next read is fast again.
+Both tiers share a 10 hour TTL, and evictions go through both, so a cache invalidation from a sync or a follow can't leave a stale copy sitting in Redis after Caffeine's copy is already gone.

 ### Compatibility scoring

-The compatibility score between two users is not a static value pulled from a table.
-It's calculated by comparing each user's top 20 artists and top 20 tracks, weighting shared entries by how highly each user ranks them, and combining the artist and track overlap into a single score from 0 to 100.
-Two users who both rank the same artist near the top of their list score higher than two users who share an artist that's low on both lists.
+`CompatibilityService` compares each user's top 20 artists and top 20 tracks with a rank-weighted Ruzicka similarity.
+A shared item's weight is `MAX_COMPARE_ITEMS` minus its rank plus one, so an artist both people rank near the top counts for a lot more than one buried near the bottom.
+Artist similarity and track similarity are computed separately, then combined as `artistSim * 0.6 + trackSim * 0.4` and rounded into a score from 0 to 100.

 ### Spotify sync

-A background sync pipeline pulls a user's profile, top tracks, top artists, and playlists from the Spotify Web API.
-Spotify's API returns a rate limit error if too many requests come in too quickly, so the sync includes retry logic that reads the response headers Spotify sends back and waits the correct amount of time before trying again instead of failing outright.
+`SpotifySyncService` pulls a user's profile, top 50 artists, top genres (derived by counting genre tags across those artists), top 50 tracks, and up to 100 tracks per playlist, all inside one `@Transactional` method. `SpotifyApiClient` handles the retries: on a 429 it reads the `Retry-After` header, clamps it between 1 and 5 seconds, and retries up to twice.
+Syncs are also capped at 3 per user per 7 day sliding window, tracked through `SyncLogRepository`, so a user can't hammer the endpoint and eat into Spotify's rate limit.

 ### Feed and Kafka

-Following someone, commenting, and liking a playlist all publish an event to Kafka instead of writing directly to the feed table in the same request.
-A separate consumer picks up those events and writes them to the feed table.
-This keeps the action a user actually triggered, like following someone, fast and free of any dependency on feed processing.
-If feed writing were slow or failed, it wouldn't block or fail the follow itself.
+Follows, comments, and playlist likes get published to a Kafka topic, `feed-events`, instead of writing to the feed table inline. `KafkaFeedProducer` publishes three event types, `FOLLOWED`, `LIKED_PLAYLIST`, and `COMMENTED`, keyed by the actor's user id so one user's events stay in order within a partition.
+The topic has 3 partitions, and `KafkaFeedConsumer` runs with concurrency 3 to match it, one listener thread per partition. `FeedService` then reads back a merged feed with a single `IN` query across all followee ids instead of one query per followee.

 ## API reference

 All endpoints are prefixed with `/api`.
 Endpoints marked with a lock require the user to be logged in.

 ### Profile